bundlewrap/bundlewrap/docs/content/items/file.md

 See also: [Writing file templates](../guide/item_file_templates.md)

 If using `'content_type': 'download'`, this specifies the URL from which the file will be downloaded.
+The download is done on the machine running `bw` and then uploaded to the node, so the node doesn't need to have access to the URL.

 <hr>